xiaoshan1994/xiaoshan1994.github.io/content/post/skill_0617.md

 thumbnailImagePosition: left
 thumbnailImage: //www.enago.com/academy/wp-content/uploads/2016/05/Rejection-without-Peer-Review-Issues-and-Solutions-750x300.jpg
 tags:
-- writing
-- research
+- Journal Review
 Categories:
+- Skill
-- skill
+- Academic Writing
 ---

 A guidance highlighting why your paper was rejected by **Environmental Science & Technology** and what basic characteristics your paper should possess so it can move forward.